-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

 Yes No

 Does your institution have an application fee?
 X

 Amount of application fee: \$40.00

 Yes No

-Can it be waived for applicants with financial need? Х
+Can it be waived for applicants with financial need?
+X

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line application option, please indicate policy for students

-Χ Same fee
+X Same fee

-Free

-Reduced
+Free Reduced

+Yes No

-Can on-line application fee be waived for applicants with financial need?
+Can on-line application fee be waived for applicants with financial need? Х

+C14 Application closing date Vac No